The Bankrate promise

 - The Discover it® Balance Transfer offers a slightly longer intro APR balance transfer offer, but the Discover it® Cash Back features a much longer intro APR on new purchases.

 - The right option for you will most likely depend on the type of intro APR offer you are looking for.

-Choosing between the Discover it® Cash Back and the Discover it® Balance Transfer credit cards can be tough.
+Choosing between the Discover it® Cash Back and Discover it® Balance Transfer can be tough.
 Both cards feature the exact same rewards rates and sign-up bonus, so the main difference lies in their introductory APR periods.

 Sign-up bonus winner: Tie

 Both the Discover it® Cash Back and Discover it® Balance Transfer benefit from Discover’s Cashback Match offer.
 This means Discover will match all the cash back you earn at the end of your first year with no limit.
 You don’t even have to worry about activating or requesting the match at the end of the year.
 Discover will add it to your account automatically.